I just woke up to this message from my dad (your grandpa):

 Grandpa isn’t good with sending pictures or videos, so I’m not sure of your exact Cheerio scenario.
 But I picture the two of you sitting in the dining room, with O’s scattered across the table.
 I imagine each of you picking them up and popping them into your mouth like eating is a game.
 I'm sure you're both laughing.

-Your grandpa is so in awe of you.
-He thinks you're the most magnificent.
+Your grandpa is in awe of you.
+He thinks you're magnificent (which is a feeling shared by us all).
 And based on the way your face lights up when he enters the room, it's clear you think you think he's pretty incredible, too.

 It's good to remember that sometimes the best moments just look like whispers or laughs or Cheerios on the table with Grandpa.